mirceaulinic/ISalt/README.rst

 -----

-One of the most important details to keep in mind is the difference between running the code on the Minion side, and Master side (where we can similarly distinguish between code to be executed as a Runner, or Execution Module for an arbitrary Minion -- for the former you may need to provide the Minion ID using the ``--minion-id`` CLI argument).
+One of the most important details to keep in mind is the difference between running the code on the Minion side, versus Master side (where we can further distinguish between code to be executed as a Runner, vs. Execution Module for an arbitrary Minion -- for the former you may need to provide the Minion ID using the ``--minion-id`` CLI argument).